Job Placement & Outcomes

 - 200 Companies Represented

 More than 200 companies recruit on campus each year, and thousands more list their professional and internship positions with us.

 2011 - 2012 Graduate Salaries by Undergraduate College

 2011 - 2012 Graduates by Undergraduate College

 - The overall success rate for all undergraduate colleges nine months after graduation is 96.16%.
 This is nearly 3% better than the overall success rate for 2010-11 graduates and significantly higher than the national average, which is in the 70-80% range.

 - The College of Arts and Sciences success rate for this year’s class is nearly 97%, an improvement of more than 5% from last year.

-- College of Business graduates enjoyed a 4% increase in salary over last year while School of Nursing salaries exceeded last year’s average by 6.5%.
+- Heider College of Business graduates enjoyed a 4% increase in salary over last year while College of Nursing salaries exceeded last year’s average by 6.5%.

 - 49% of College of Arts and Sciences graduates were successfully accepted into graduate and professional school programs.
 If considering all those students in CCAS that take “gap years” to do volunteer work or to take more classes to become more competitive for graduate and professional school, that figure increases to 55-60%.

 Special note: These data are based on an 81% response rate of graduates from December 2010 through August 2011.
 This response rate is much higher than the national average reported by most career centers, which is usually less than 50%.
 Surveys that receive a response of less than 50% are much more likely to be skewed to a higher success rate than actually true.